chinapedia/wikipedia.abstract.en/Page/Pennsylvania.md

 Geography

-Pennsylvania-counties-map.gif]] Flickr_-_Nicholas_T_-_Canyon_Vista.jpg, Sullivan County]] Pennsylvania is north to south and east to west.[2]
+]] , Sullivan County]] Pennsylvania is north to south and east to west.[2]
 Of a total , are land, are inland waters, and are waters in Lake Erie.[3]
 It is the 33rd-largest state in the United States.[4]
 Pennsylvania has [5] of coastline along Lake Erie and [6] of shoreline along the Delaware Estuary.
 Of the original Thirteen Colonies, Pennsylvania is the only state that does not border the Atlantic Ocean.

 The boundaries of the state are the Mason–Dixon line (39° 43' N) to the south, the Twelve-Mile Circle on the Pennsylvania-Delaware border, the Delaware River to the east, 80° 31' W to the west and the 42° N to the north, with the exception of a short segment on the western end, where a triangle extends north to Lake Erie.